microsoft/azure-pipelines-task-lib/node/docs/stepbystep.md

 ## Compile

 Just type `tsc` from the root of the task.
-That should have compiled a task.js
+That should have compiled an index.js

 ## Run the Task

-The task can be run by simply running `node task.js`.
+The task can be run by simply running `node index.js`.
 Note that is exactly what our agent will do.

 ```bash
 $ node index.js